top of page

 There has never been a more important time to teach students how to critically evaluate and creatively produce media messages.
 With misinformation so easily made and shared online, knowing how to recognize it, and understanding what to do about it, is so important that many states across the U.S. mandate that "media literacy" be taught in school.

 This level of Cyber Civics builds upon the strong foundation of the first two levels of this program.
-Like Levels 1 and 2, these lessons emphasize ethical and critical thinking, discussion and decision-making through hands-on projects, problem-solving activities, and role-play.
-It is delivered in the classroom and can also be used for Distance Learning.
+Like Levels 1 & 2, these lessons emphasize ethical and critical thinking, discussion and decision-making through hands-on projects, problem-solving activities, and role-play.

 Read About Media Literacy Legislation